 The Permittee operates two coal-fired boilers for electric generation.
 The boilers, which were built in 1967 and 1968, have nominal capacities of 6634 and 6406 mmBtu/hour and are served by a single stack.
+These boilers also have the capability to fire at various modes such as combination of coal, natural gas and/or fuel oil as their principal fuel.
 In addition to coal, these boilers fire natural gas during startup and for flame stabilization.

-Nitrogen oxide (NO_x) emissions from the boilers are controlled by over-fired air and selective catalytic reduction (SCR) systems.
+Nitrogen oxide (NO_x) emissions from the boilers are controlled by $\frac{low-NOx-burners}{low-NOx-burners}$ over-fired air and selective catalytic reduction (SCR) systems.
 Particulate matter (PM) emissions from the boilers are controlled by electrostatic precipitators (ESP).